antbern/dropboxignore/README.md

 for keeping `dropbox` from syncing the rust `target/` folder containing build artifacts.

 ## Usage
-Command Reference
 ```
-./dropboxignore [command] [optional flags] [folder synced by dropbox]
+Usage: dropboxignore <COMMAND> [FLAGS] <FOLDER SYNCED BY DROPBOX>

 Commands:
-  - check: traverse and ignore files as depicted by the .dropboxignore files.
+  check      Traverse and ignore files as depicted by the .dropboxignore files.
-  - ignore: ignore the specified file/folder
+  ignore     Ignore the specified file/folder.
-            use flag `--recursive` to ignore all files and subfolders as well.
-  - unignore: un-ignore the specified file/folder
+  unignore   Unignore the specified file/folder.
-              use flag `--recursive` to un-ignore all files and subfolders as well.

-Optional Flags (all commands):
+Options:
-  - `--dry-run`: does not apply any changes to the file system, only prints out
+  --dry-run        Do not apply any changes to the file system, only print out what it
-                 what it would do if run without the flag.
+                   would do if run without the flag.
+  -r, --recursive  Apply ignore and unignore commands to all files and subfolders of the
+                   provided folder, recursively.
 ```